Beneath (2013 film): Plot

 Kitty, Matt and Simon throw Johnny's body into the water as a distraction, but surprisingly, the fish refuses to eat him.
 The trio argue about Zeke's earlier insinuations regarding Kitty, and Matt angrily throws her into the lake.
 Kitty is denied entry on the boat, and she swims off.
 In a fit of madness, the brothers fight, and both end up falling into the water.
 Simon suffers a head injury, leaving drops of blood that attracts the fish.
 Matt tries to help his brother, but is kicked by Simon into the fishes path and is eaten while Simon swims to shore.

 Meanwhile, Kitty observes Johnny's body floating nearby as she sits on the overturned motorboat.
 She takes the necklace off him and the fish immediately attacks Johnny's corpse.
 Believing the necklace will protect her, Kitty manages to swim back to the shore.
 However, she is confronted by a psychotic Simon, who drowns her in the shallows despite her pleas.

-As night descends, the bloodied Simon is met by Mr. Parks.
+As night descends, a bloodied Simon is met by Mr. Parks.
 Inquiring about Johnny, Simon replies that everyone is dead.
-Mr. Parks, stating how Johnny was always kind to him, demands that Simon go back in the lake.
-When Simon refuses, he is shocked to see Mr. Parks holding a gun as well as Zeke's GoPro and realizes that he knows what happened.
+Mr. Parks laments Johnny’s death and demands that Simon go back in the lake.
+When Simon refuses, he is shocked to see Mr. Parks holding a gun as well as Zeke's GoPro and says he knows what happened.
 He shoots at Simon several times until he goes back into the water.
 Simon tries to escape but is dragged underwater and devoured by the fish.
-Johnny's tooth necklace is seen washing ashore on the lake bed, covered with blood.
+Johnny's tooth necklace is seen on the shore of the lake bed, disappearing as the lake is covered with blood.